chalktracks/chalktracks/app/README.md

 # App

-The code that runs on the robot
+The code that runs on the robot.

+Open in Maixvision, connect to camera, hit "Run Project"

+Deployment: TODO